aptech/docs/docs/CR-pvPacksi.rst

 Remarks
 -------

-pvPacksi does not support the packing of arrays.
+:func:`pvPacksi` does not support the packing of arrays.

 Examples